nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/how-to-contribute-to-an-extension.md

     status: ok
 details:
     howto:
-        excerpt: Lean how to create an XML extension in Nuxeo Studio and with the Nuxeo Generator and how to override a Nuxeo contribution.
+        excerpt: Lean how to create an XML extension in Nuxeo Studio and with the Nuxeo CLI and how to override a Nuxeo contribution.
         level: Intermediate
-        tool: 'Nuxeo Generator, Studio'
+        tool: 'Nuxeo CLI, Studio'
         topics: Extension point
 labels:
     - lts2016-ok